alebora/MovieFilter/README.md

 Movie filter is a project to suggest various movies/series based on the search criteria inputted by the user.

 ### Installation
-This project was created with Flask and involves the use of APIs and uses python, HTML, as well as CSS.
+This project was created with Flask and involves the use of MoviesDatabase API and uses python, HTML, as well as CSS.
 ```
 $ pip install Flask
 ```

 ### Description
 The user may narrow their search by indicating whether they would like to see movies or series, as well they may also indicate if their word input is the exact title or is a keyword.
 If the user input is not indicated to be an exact title or a keyword, it will be assumed to be a keyword.